Jaylen Brown NBA Preview vs. the Nets

 Nets 2022-23 Defensive Insights

-- The Nets were eighth in the NBA defensively last year, allowing 112.5 points per game.
+- The Nets were eighth in the league last year, allowing 112.5 points per game.

-- The Nets gave up 45.1 rebounds on average last year, 27th in the league.
+- On the boards, the Nets gave up 45.1 rebounds per game last year, 27th in the league in that category.

-- In terms of assists, the Nets were ranked third in the league defensively last year, conceding 23.4 per game.
+- Allowing an average of 23.4 assists last year, the Nets were the third-ranked squad in the league.

-- Looking at three-point defense, the Nets were ranked seventh in the NBA last year, conceding 11.8 makes per game.
+- The Nets gave up 11.8 made 3-pointers per contest last season, seventh in the NBA in that category.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!